Robotic-Club-CBU/3D-printer/README.md

 We have also designed the PCB to be used by the printer.

 Main Components Used
-1.Nema 17 stepper Motors
+1. Nema 17 stepper Motors
-2.Extruder
+2. Extruder
-3.Steel Casing and Supports
+3. Steel Casing and Supports

 Softwares Used
 1. Proteus
-2.EasyED
+2. EasyED
-3.ThinkterCad
+3. ThinkterCad
-4.SolidWorks
+4. SolidWorks